Worried it’s chicken pox? Understand the causes, symptoms and treatment with our expert overview of the condition

-Call your GP so the infection can be noted on your child’s medical records, but don’t take her to the surgery – chickenpox is highly infectious and there’s not much your GP will do anyway.
+Call your GP so the infection can be noted on your child’s medical records, but don’t take her to the surgery – chickenpox is highly infectious, so unless your baby is severely unwell, your GP will probably ask you to treat your baby at home.
 Your baby will be infectious from around two days before the rash appears.

-If your toddler has chickenpox, encourage her to cover her mouth if she coughs or sneezes to prevent other people catching the bug.
+- Encourage your todler to cover her mouth if she coughs or sneezes to prevent other people catching the bug.

 Worried about chicken pox?
 When you should phone your GP